jcolomb/LAUDS-gartenintheair/README.md

-# Hacking a plant pot in a vermicomposter
+# Hacking a plant pot into a vermicomposter

 We provide here a guide to hack a plant pot and transform it into a vermicomposter, a modular system that can be adapted to both vertical and horizontal configurations.